andreped/DMDetect/README.md

 ### How to use?

+Given that you have:
+1. Created a virtual environent (not necessary, but smart to do)
+2. Installed all requirements
-Given that you have: 1) Created a virtual environent, 2) installed all requirements, 3) defined the project as below, 4) placed the uncompressed data set in the data/ folder, you should be all set.
+3. Defined the project as below
+4. Placed the uncompressed data set in the data/ folder

+...you should be all set.
+Given that you are using **Google Colab**, see example jupyter notebooks in notebooks/ for more information.

 Simply train a CNN classifier running the train.py script:
 ```